Skip to content

 Set up PyCharm for Python Houdini on macOS

 Setting up PyCharm to understand Houdini’s hou on macOS can be confusing.
-This guide walks you through creating a project‑local virtual environment from Houdini’s embedded Python, installing type stubs, adding Houdini’s runtime paths to the interpreter, wiring Houdini’s External Editor to a dedicated PyCharm launcher, and verifying everything so you get precise completion and navigation — without touching Houdini’s bundled interpreter.
+This guide walks you through creating a project‑local virtual environment from Houdini’s embedded Python, installing type stubs, adding Houdini’s runtime paths to the interpreter, wiring Houdini’s External Editor to PyCharm via environment variables, and verifying everything so you get precise completion and navigation — without touching Houdini’s bundled interpreter.

 Note